jeffayle/namecoin/README.md

 Namecoin
 ===================

 Namecoin is a peer to peer naming system based on bitcoin.
-It is a secure and cnesorship reistant replacement for DNS.
+It is a secure and censorship resistant replacement for DNS.

 Ownership of a name is based on ownership of a coin, which is in turn based on public key cryptography.
 The namecoin network reaches consensus every few minutes as to which names have been reserved or updated.